Roxbury News

 The Roxbury News is an independent video news company based in Harrisburg, Pennsylvania.
 The company is best known for producing news videos covering various city council and school board meetings, as well as Pennsylvania political and governmental events.

+Overview

 The raw footage for the videos are recorded by freelance video teams hired by Roxbury.
 The editing and production is performed at company's office on State Street in Harrisburg, Pennsylvania, adjacent to the steps of the Pennsylvania State Capitol.
 The videos generally appear on the Roxbury News website, YouTube, and other video sharing sites.

 Impact of new stories

 One of Roxbury News' famous videos, "Papenfuse X-mas Gift List," contains footage of former Harrisburg Authority board member Eric Papenfuse reading a list of mock Christmas gifts for city officials.
 The contents of the video were reported by the Central Penn Business Journal.
 The Central Penn Business Journal used footage from another Roxbury video as evidence to question the official story behind the firing of longtime Harrisburg Authority financial adviser Bruce Barnes.
 The Central Penn Business Journal, relying on the Roxbury News footage, noted that the firing happened shortly after Eric Papenfuse raised questions about a $27,000 bill from Barnes' firm.
 In another popular video, a Harrisburg School District board member excoriates a critic for making personal attacks on the District Superintendent.

 In 2008, The Philadelphia Inquirer used Roxbury's footage from the 2006 "Bonusgate" trials in its coverage of the event.